centau/ecr/docs/api/Registry.md

 ### track()

-Creates a [`Observer`](Observer) which tracks any changes that happen to entities with the given component.
+Creates an [`observer`](Observer) which tracks any changes that happen for a given component.

 - **Type**

     ```lua
-    function Registry:track<T, U...>(trackingComponent: T, U...) -> Observer<(T?, U...)>
+    function Registry:track<T, U...>(totrack: T, includes: U...): Observer<T?, U...>
     ```

 - **Details**

-    Trackers are used to track changes that happen to a given component inside systems and grants control over when to track, stop tracking and start tracking again.
+    Observers are used to track changes that happen to a given component and grants control over when to track, stop tracking and start tracking again.

-    Trackers should be created outside the system so they can track changes while the system isn't running.

     Only changes made to the first argument specified are tracked, subsequent arguments are only included when iterating just like a `View`.

     The observer will return entities that:

     1. Are assigned the component when they previously did not own it.